-It’s pretty popular, and totally true.
+It’s pretty popular out there on the interwebs, and also totally true.
 I love Spain.

-On the other hand, there are a few things I hate about Spain, which I galk about in this article.
+On the other hand, there are a few things I hate about Spain, which I talk about in this article.

 The Spanish timetable means sunlight past 10pm in summer, and late starts to the day in winter.
 It’s a bit controversial, even here.
 So I wrote: Spanish timetable getting you down?
 Blame Hitler!